firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=uwnukjqktoggdknzrhgh&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Wed Jun 10 06:01:55 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 06:10:49 UTC 2015.

 The ipset `ib_bluetack_level3` has **17812** entries, **139104927** unique IPs.